Serving in Ecuador

 - Help feed the children nutritious meals.

-- Aid the staff in the creation of material for activities such as coloring or painting.
+- Help staff create learning activities, such as coloring or painting.

-- Help children wash their hands with soap and water and learn
+- Help children learn to wash their hands with soap and water and

 to brush their teeth.